Cancer Survivorship Summit: Improving outcomes for people living with and beyond cancer

-Hallam Conference Centre, London
+De Vere West One Conference Centre, London

 Follow the conference on Twitter #cancersurvivorship

-This conference focuses on cancer survivorship, improving outcomes for people living with and beyond cancer, moving from surviving to thriving.
-Through national updates and practical case studies the conference aims to support you to develop effective cancer survivorship support and services.
-There will be an extended focus on meeting the unmet needs of people living with and beyond cancer, accelerating the roll-out of stratified follow up pathways and the commissioning of holistic packages of support, ensuring every person with cancer will have access to relevant elements of the Recovery Package and that stratified follow-up pathways should be in place for the common cancers, and the development of a national quality of life metric to ensure that we monitor and learn lessons to support people better in living well after treatment has ended
+This national annual summit takes a practical approach to improving practice and outcomes for those living with and beyond cancer, moving from surviving to thriving.
+Through national updates and practical case studies the conference aims to support you to deliver on the above priorities outlined by NHS England and develop effective cancer survivorship support and services.
+There will be an extended focus on meeting the unmet needs of people living with and beyond cancer, accelerating the roll-out of stratified follow up pathways and the commissioning of holistic packages of support, and ensuring every person with cancer will have access to relevant elements of the Recovery Package.
+The conference will also update delegates on the development of the national metric for long term quality of life for cancer patients.